scala/scala3/docs/docs/contributing/backend.md

 ```

 Once your PR has been merged into the backend, you'll need to make another PR
-against dotty itself to update the backend, the following commands should be run
+against Dotty itself to update the backend, the following commands should be run
-in the root dotty repository, not in the submodule:
+in the root Dotty repository, not in the submodule:

 ``` shell
 # The --remote option will update the submodule to the latest commit in the